docutils/docutils/prest/doc/src/directives.rst

     reference name with underscore suffix (e.g. ``name_``).

 ``class`` : text
-    Set a "class" attribute value on the image element.
+    Set a "classes" attribute value on the image element.
 See the class_ directive below.

 ``usemap`` : text